-Whimsically styled with maritime elements, this hotel near the harbor (where the whale tours depart from) has vibrant rooms, studios, and suites with designer furnishings, colorful knick-knacks, quirky fixtures, and ocean/mountain/marina views.
+Whimsically styled with maritime elements, this hotel on the harbor (where the whale tours depart from) has vibrant rooms, studios, and suites with designer furnishings, colorful knick-knacks, quirky fixtures, and ocean/mountain/marina views.
 Smallish rooms, but the design compensates.
 Attic rooms have private balconies.
-Harpa concert hall is a 10-minute walk away and plenty of funky cafes, shops & galleries in the area.
+The Maritime Museum is a 5-minute walk away and plenty of funky cafes, shops & galleries are in the area.

 Hotel Phone: +354 571 1400